ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

    Windows dlls are treated as runtime artifacts and installed into the ``RUNTIME DESTINATION`` folder.
    It is therefore advised to not leave out the ``RUNTIME`` install even when developing libraries on Unix based systems.

-- Regarding the includes directory, the install command only adds information to CMake, it does not actually install the includes folder.
+- Regarding the ``include directory``, the install command only adds information to CMake, it does not actually install the includes folder.
   This is done by copying the headers via ``install(DIRECTORY <dir> DESTINATION <dest>)`` as described above.

 - The ``EXPORT`` notation of the install call requires additional attention: